BunnyGamezsc/Effectue-Launcher/README.md

 [![Tauri](https://img.shields.io/badge/Tauri-24C8D8.svg?style=for-the-badge&logo=Tauri&logoColor=white)](https://tauri.app/)
 [![Rust](https://img.shields.io/badge/rust-%23000000.svg?style=for-the-badge&logo=rust&logoColor=white)](https://www.rust-lang.org/)

-### Purpose
+## Purpose
-Effectue was created to provide a customizable and fast Minecraft Experience with easy to use mods/modpacks!
+Effectue is being created to provide a customizable and fast Minecraft Experience with easy to use mods/modpacks!

-## From the Launcher...
-#### What can you do with the launcher?
+(This project is in progress for the first release)

+### The Problems
+1. Each new Minecraft version requires a whole new mod loader version and new mods...
+2. Custom Modded Servers cannot easily restrict which mods the client can have...
+### The Solutions
+1. Effectue streamlines this process and automatically downloads mods and launches minecraft!
+2. Effectue's custom server modpacks can restrict this and only allow specific mods on a server!

+### Features!!
-- Play any version of Minecraft (Beta 1.0.0)
+- Play any version of Minecraft
-- Automatic performance mods with Forge or Fabric (Beta 2.0.0) (Quilt in Beta 2.3.0)
+- Automatic performance mods with Fabric (and maybe Quilt?)
-- Use your own custom modpack of selected mods (Beta 2.1.0)
+- Use your own mods with Effectue
-- Use any library of community modpacks (v2.0.0)
+- Use any library of community modpacks (v2.0)
-- Log on to servers with mods (that are shared to everyone or a secret) (v2.0.0)
+- Log on to servers with mods (that are shared to everyone or a secret) (v2.1)

-## To the Client...
-### For Server Creators...
+#### For Server Creators...
 - Restrict Singleplayer and Multiplayer Access to your server when installing the modpack

-### For Users...
-- A special signature for the Effectue Launcher

-## As you can see, Effectue provides much more customizablity all in the Launcher itself

 ## But Effectue is different than other launchers
+Effectue provides much more customizablity all in the Launcher itself

+(Projected Specifications)

 | Effectue    | Lunar |
 | ----------- | ----------- |